All Episodes

 If your child is ill, the minutiae of this argument fade into the background.

-Because if you get all um misty about the notion of government mandating a certain amount of care right here, right now, that maybe he would have a tougher time getting in the free market.
+Because if you get all misty about the notion of government mandating a certain amount of care right here, right now, that maybe he would have a tougher time getting in the free market.

 Okay.

-But if she's going to have a lifetime of medical issues, uh let's check back later and see how that's working out.
+But if she's going to have a lifetime of medical issues, let's check back later and see how that's working out.

 When care is rationed, when some government bureaucrat has to decide on whether her life is really that much worth living.

-So job one is to point out the hazards That a government-run health care program provides for him, for his daughter, for his family, and then into that vacuum, place the reasons why our private sector ideas are better.
+So job one is to point out the hazards that a government-run health care program provides for him, for his daughter, for his family, and then into that vacuum, place the reasons why our private sector ideas are better.

 And that's the debate I long to have once we get Obamacare shelved or the people who brought it to us returned to private life.

-Because then it's the responsibility of every Republican, every conservative to talk to this man about risk pools and finding a way to have insurance that's affordable for him, even with the very dicey situation that he's presented with the health of his daughter.
+Because then it's the responsibility of every Republican, every conservative to talk to this man about risk pools and finding a way to have insurance that's affordable for him, even with the very dicey situation that he's presented with with the health of his daughter.

-And how in that free market economy, in those private sector solutions, you carve out a path for her, for this precious child of care that is infinitely superior than what he will get when government is holding the marionette strings.
+And how in that free market economy, in those private sector solutions, you carve out a path for her, for this precious child, of care that is infinitely superior than what he will get when government is holding the marionette strings.

 So that's our job.

-All of us who do this for a living, the talk show world, everybody that's in Congress for a living, everybody that's uh running a think tank, everybody that's talking about it around uh the dinner table.
+And I'll tell you something, all of us who do this for a living, the talk show world, everybody that's in Congress for a living, everybody that's running a think tank, everybody that's talking about it around the dinner table, if you favor, if you oppose Obamacare, favor free markets and favor private sector solutions for these kinds of things, as you offer those solutions, oh, sure, fill your mind with the superiority of your argument.

 Fill your mind with the greater constitutional sensibility of what you're saying.